top of page

 the never-ending story the nothing

-Perhaps that’s what 2025 has been trying to tell us through its stories.
-Not that monsters are winning but that the thing worth fighting for has become smaller, closer, and more fragile.
+Perhaps that’s what 2025 kept trying to tell us.
+Not that the monsters are winning, but that the thing worth fighting for has become smaller, closer, and more fragile.
 In an age where threats feel abstract and unstoppable, our stories return us to the oldest truth we know: meaning begins with who we refuse to leave behind.

 bottom of page